ArjoNagelhout/urbanar_project_report/content/final_demoday/index.md

 {{< /figcontainer >}}

 ## Editing
 We created a lot of experiments with the music we had.
-These allowed us to determine what the entire video would be like and see what we wanted improved.
+Experiment 1 was edited with the music made by ourselves.
+The music used for experiment 3 sounded perfect because of it's rhythm, good beats and happy vibe and was later chosen to be implemented in our final video.
+Many different types of editing techniques were applied, such as J-Cuts, beat-based-editing.
+We also tried to let the natural audio play and create contrast between the up-time music and the real sound.
+After many experiments, we decided to apply beat-based-editing combined with the VFX shots at the beginning of the video so people get engaged immediately.
+Afterwards the platform and build system would be explained clearly.

 {{< figcontainer class="small left" >}}
 {{< video src="images/experiment_1.mp4" caption="Experiment 1">}}
 {{< video src="images/experiment_2.mp4" caption="Experiment 2">}}